blobcode/blobcode/README.md

-### Hi there 👋
+## hi there 👋
-My name is Blobcode and I'm a student and casual dev
+My name is Blobcode and I'm a student and casual dev.

 - 🦀 I’m currently learning rust and ⚡ go!